Rational cohomology and Zariski dense subgroups of solvable linear algebraic groups: Introduction

+In particular, $BS(1,n)$ is Zariski dense in $\Q \rtimes \Q$ for all natural numbers $n \geq 2$.
+By Theorem \ref{main_thm}, we see that $H^*(BS(1,s),\Q)$ is isomorphic to $H^*(BS(1,\ell),\Q)$ as cohomology rings for all natural numbers $s, \ell \geq 2$.
 By \cite[Theorem 1.2]{commensurable_BS_groups}, the Baumslag-Solitar groups $BS(1,n)$ are non-commensurable when $s$ and $\ell$ are not common powers of the same integer.
 Therefore, we construct countably many examples of pairwise non-isomorphic, non-commensurable Baumslag-Solitar groups with isomorphic cohomology rings over $\Q$.
+While this fact is well known using topological techniques, we provide an algebraic group theoretic proof of this classic computation.

 We now turn to an additional application of Theorem \ref{S arithmetic thm}.
 Let $R$ be a subring of $\Q$, and let $H(R)$ be the Heisenberg group which is given by For a rational number $r > 0$, we define the map $\delta_r \colon H(\Q) \to H(\Q)$ given by